Richard Green (chancellor): Death

 Green, 52, was a lifelong asthmatic.
 After arriving in New York City, the air quality due to pollution bothered him, and he had been taken to the hospital having trouble breathing after becoming chancellor.
 On the evening of May 10, 1989, Green suffered an asthma attack at his apartment in Manhattan.
 He told his wife "Gwen, I'm not going to make it this time," and died before help arrived.
 The official cause of death was cardiac arrest due to inability to breathe.
 He was returned for burial in Minnesota.
 A memorial service was held at the Cathedral of Saint John the Divine, New York, with the eulogy given by New York City Mayor Edward Koch.

-Memorial Award, Playground and School
+Memorials

 The Council of the Great City Schools, the nation's voice for urban education, presents the nation's highest urban education award annually, the Richard Green and Edward Garner Award.
 (Garner was former school board president of Denver, Colorado).
 The award is presented to an urban school superintendent or school board member in alternative years.
 The winner receives a $10,000 college scholarship to present to a student.

 The City of New York Parks Department subsequently dedicated and opened the Dr. Richard Green Playground on Sutter Avenue in Brooklyn.

 The city also named two schools after him: the Richard R. Green High School of Teaching in Manhattan and the Richard R. Green Middle School #113 (formerly Olinville Junior High School) in the Bronx in his memory.
 Richard Green Central Park School in Minneapolis is also named for the chancellor.